 Injury can make even the friendliest dog turn to more aggressive behavior.
 When an injured area is touched, a dog may growl, snap or attack – a natural protection mechanism to prevent further discomfort.
 The dog may also take an aggressive posture (growling, ears back, teeth bared, etc) to prevent you from approaching.

 Often, injured dogs show a decrease in appetite.
 A dog whose mouth hurts may feel hungry, and go at his bowl like normal, but will drop the food instead of eating it.

 Discomfort may cause restlessness or prevent your dog from getting comfortable.
 In this case, you might notice him pacing, repeatedly readjusting his position, or getting up and down frequently.

 Discomfort or injury can affect your dog’s sleep in either direction – some dogs become lethargic and sleep a lot, others insomniac and sleep far less.
 What’s constant is a significant change in your dog’s sleep habits.

 Some injured dogs adopt an opposite response from aggression – they adopt avoidance behaviors.
 A dog who is avoiding uncomfortable situations might shy away from your touch, he won’t interact with you even for his favorite games and he may hide away in an out of sight place.

-Whether or not you use whole-plant hemp oil for your dog's pain, knowing he's in discomfort can help to keep minor problems from turning into major ones, and will help keep pup happy.
+Whether or not you use hemp for your dog's pain, knowing he's in discomfort can help to keep minor problems from turning into major ones, and will help keep pup happy.
 And when they’re happy, you’re happy!